MLS is Back Tournament: Draw

 The draw for the group stage took place on June 11, 2020, at 3:30 p.m.
 EDT (UTC−4), hosted by Charlie Davies and Susannah Collins.
 The 26 teams were drawn into six groups based on their conference.
 To allow for an even number of teams in each group for the tournament, Nashville SC was moved from the Western Conference to the Eastern Conference for the remainder of the 2020 season.
 The fourteen teams of the Eastern Conference were drawn into one group of six teams (Group A) and two groups of four teams (Groups C and E).
 The twelve teams of the Western Conference were drawn into three groups of four teams (Group B, D, and F).

 Three teams from each conference were seeded and drawn into separate groups.
 Orlando City SC was considered the "host" of the tournament and was therefore seeded and automatically assigned to Group A. The remaining five seeds were determined based on results from the 2019 season.
 Inter Miami CF was automatically assigned to Group A in order to face rival Florida club Orlando City SC in the opening match of the competition.

 The seeded teams were drawn first and allocated to position 1 of the first available group.
 The unseeded teams were subsequently drawn, with the representatives of the six seeded teams, in rotation, choosing a numbered ball to occupy the next available position in their group until all the groups were completed.
 The draw resulted in the following groups:

 Originally, the teams in Group A were scheduled to only face three out of the five teams within their group.
-However, after the group stage format was revised, all teams will face each other.
+However, after the group stage format was revised, all teams faced each other.
 The following were the initial pairings set prior to the draw:

 On July 9, 2020, following the withdrawal of FC Dallas and Nashville SC, Major League Soccer announced that Chicago Fire FC would move from Group A to B, with Group A therefore becoming a four-team group.
 As a result, Chicago Fire was the only Eastern Conference team in an otherwise Western Conference group.